itsSarv/Easy-Store/README.md

 # Easy-Store
-Ecommerce Store build using MERN STACK (MongoDB, React, Express &amp; NodeJs)
+secure login and registration system build with MERN STACK with email verification.